⏲️ 10 min 🗣️ Listen to the article

 I learn faster because I feel safe, seen, and heard within a private online space with practitioners worldwide.
 Because there is trustworthiness built and nurtured one conversation, week/month/quarter/year at a time.
 Through coffee chats, meetups, webinars and asynchronous chats on instant messaging or community platforms.

 Is there room for improvement for potential cooperation and collaboration between members to instigate anything?
-Whether it is a small artefact or project, bigger ones or a community/learning program to onboard, develop and even offboard members, for instance.
+Whether it is a small artefact or project, a bigger one or a community/learning program to onboard, develop, and even offboard members.

-How can we unleash the value of asynchronous chats, in addition to live Zoom chats and reduce the Zoom fatigue and level up the low engagement of members that inevitably occurs after waves of high engagements?
+How can we unleash the value of asynchronous chats and live Zoom chats, reduce the Zoom fatigue, and level up the low engagement of members that inevitably occurs after waves of high engagements?

 Our professional development can be propelled through online communities and could be the gateway to explore possible collaborative projects if:

 The active members know the why they gather and engage – whether it is for their work lifestyle integration, enhancing their learning and community potential/performance, and bringing back their humanity in a world of constraints, uncertainty and hyper-connectedness.

 “There is but one solution to the intricate riddle of life; to improve ourselves, and contribute to the happiness of others.” via @brainpicker

 As a host of gatherings, conversations and activities such as the community book club and the host of future skills workshops.
 I enjoy being the master of ceremony, host, animation,r and the captain of cohort/group/crew to observe how social dynamics evolve fast and slow over one hour or day, whether through online community book clubs or F2F workshops to develop social skills.

 I noticed through my experience that it is about the energy that comes from me.
 It can be supercharged when people come together with resources: curated and created content, learning circles, silence and chatty moments.
 We use collaborative tools and analogue, physical movement and peer observations/feedback.